Stomper10/CheXpert/README.md

 When running the `run_chexpert.py`, set `--output_path` under the ensembles directory.
 `run_ensembles.py` have `--policy` and `--output_path` options just like `run_chexpert.py`.
 The ensemble results will be saved in `--output_path` you set.

 * You can try federated learning using the `CheXpert_DenseNet121_FL.ipynb` file.
-You can modify federated learning hyperparameters.
+You can modify federated learning hyperparameters. (arranged version will be provided)
-* You can try the Grad-CAM method on test set with `Grad-CAM.ipynb` file after you get the trained model.
+* You can try the Grad-CAM method on test set with `Grad-CAM.ipynb` file after you get the trained model. (arranged version will be provided)